-- Credit amounts from drops or class cancellations are automatically applied to any outstanding fees or new fees incurred prior to the issuance of a refund. - Credit balances can be left on the student account to apply to future fees. - Credit balances can be refunded during the current academic year.
+- Credit amounts from drops or class cancellations are automatically applied to any outstanding fees or new fees incurred prior to the issuance of a refund. - Credit balances can be left on the student account to apply to future fees.

 3. Process